Skip to main content

 Texas Statute of Limitations

-Coma Injury accidents in Georgetown frequently occur along major corridors including I-35, SH-29, US-183, FM 2338 (Williams Drive).
+Coma Injury cases in Georgetown frequently arise along major corridors including I-35, SH-29, US-183, FM 2338 (Williams Drive).
 Georgetown has a population of over 75,000 residents and was named the fastest-growing city in the U.S. by the Census Bureau in 2016

 • Georgetown is the county seat of Williamson County, one of the wealthiest and fastest-growing counties in Texas